Data Security & Encryption Boundaries in DSCSA Serialization Pipelines

 def encrypt_payload(self, plaintext: bytes) -> dict:

-"""Encrypts serialized payload at the processing boundary."""
+"""Encrypt a serialized payload at the processing boundary using envelope encryption."""

 data_key, encrypted_data_key = self.generate_data_key()